containrrr/watchtower/docs/arguments.md

              Default: false
 ```

+Note that no-pull can also be specified on a per-container basis with the
+`com.centurylinklabs.watchtower.no-pull` label set on those containers.

 ## Without sending a startup message
 Do not send a message after watchtower started.
 Otherwise there will be an info-level notification.